jurrianlammerts/Spaceinvaders/README.md

     }

 ## Strategy

-Het Strategy pattern gebruik ik om het gedrag van het Ship te veranderen.
-Ik heb hiervoor de interface WeaponBehaviour gemaakt.
-Door op "Z" of "X" kan een gebruiker kiezen tussen het schieten van een Laser of een Rocket.
+I use the Strategy pattern to change the behavior of the Ship.
+For this I created the Weapon Behavior interface.
+Pressing "Z" or "X" allows a user to choose between shooting a Laser or a Rocket.

     interface WeaponBehaviour extends GameObject {
         ship: Ship;